j-quadrifrons/archivecon.org/content/home/services/programming.md

 * Games can be anywhere from 1 - 3 hours long (lengthier slots mainly for ttrpg games); workshops between 1 - 1.5 hours
 * Games and workshop panels will have a moderator on hand to monitor the chat
 * Have an idea for an activity and not sure if it's accepted?
 Got an idea for something completely different?
-Feel free to ask us through email, Twitter, or Tumblr!
+Feel free to ask us through email, Bluesky, or Tumblr!

+{{< panelist_cta >}}